yui019/kuon/README.md

 fun [Type] foo(a Type) Type {
 	...
 }

+struct [Type] Pair {
+	first Type,
+	second Type,
+}
 ```

-This also applies to value and type functions.
-They can be combined with interfaces:
+Generics can be combined with interfaces:
 ```
 fun [Type SupportsArithmetic] sum(a Type, b Type) Type {
 	a + b